rhx/SwiftGtk/README.md

 ### Gtk 3.18 or higher

-The Swift wrappers have been tested with glib-2.46, 2.48, 2.52, 2.54, and 2.56.1, and gdk/gtk 3.18, 3.20, and 3.22.
+The Swift wrappers have been tested with glib-2.46, 2.48, 2.52, 2.54, 2.56, and 2.58, and gdk/gtk 3.18, 3.20, 3.22, and 3.24.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux

+##### Ubuntu

-On Ubuntu 16.04 and 18.04, you can use the gtk that comes with the distribution.
+On Ubuntu 18.04 and 16.04, you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
 	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 gobject-introspection libgirepository1.0-dev libxml2-dev